 It is appropriate for businesses to prepare and present transparent financial statements that do not exaggerate and reduce.
-Additionally, you must prepare a financial accountability report, which serves as a financial statement based on the accounting cycle of activity and the source of funds used.
+Additionally, you must prepare a financial liability report, which serves as a financial statement based on the accounting cycle of activity and the source of funds used.

 Automated financial statements will help you save time in the process of creating and presenting financial statements.
 The report’s results are also highly accurate, and you can read them in real-time.

 Use the best Accounting Software from HashMicro.
 We provide an integrated system that can help you present any form of corporate finance.
 Increase profitability with accurate budget calculations.
 You can sign up here for a free product tour of the software.

 We have become a solution for hundreds of enterprises in Indonesia and Singapore.
 Companies like Baskin Robbins, The Coffee Bean, TransCorp, Bank of China, and others, have turned to HashMicro.
-To check out more, click here.